XRPLF/xrpl-dev-portal/websocket_api.md

 ## json ##

 The `json` method is a proxy to running other commands, and accepts the parameters for the command as a JSON value.
-It is *exclusive to the Commandline client* <span class='draft-comment'>right?</span>, and intended for cases where the commandline syntax for specifying parameters is inadequate or undesirable.
+It is *exclusive to the Commandline client*, and intended for cases where the commandline syntax for specifying parameters is inadequate or undesirable.

 #### Request Format ####
 An example of the request format: